Mojang/minecraft-debugger/README.md

 Add shortcuts for your favorite Minecraft commands.

 ##### Script Profiler
-After setting a local path for saving captures, use `Start Profiler` and `Stop Profiler` to create profile captures of your actively running add-on.
+After setting a local path for saving captures, use `Start Profiler` and `Stop Profiler` to create performance captures of your actively running add-on.

 #### Diagnostics Window
 When attatched to a game server running Minecraft 1.21.10 or above, the debugger can display high level statistics to help diagnost performance issues.